Andrew Romay New Immigrant Center

 We are currently registering new members.
 If you would like to join ARNIC, you must attend an orientation session.

 We will have orientation/registration sessions on:

 You do not need to register in advance for a session.
 Sessions last two hours.
-Please arrive at 2:00 pm.
+Please arrive on time.
 Latecomers cannot be accommodated!

 If you cannot attend one of these sessions, please email Karl Hart, email@example.com to set up an individual appointment.

 The English-Speaking Union is conveniently located near Grand Central Terminal in Manhattan at 144 East 39th Street (between Lexington and 3rd Avenues).

 Program activities take place Monday through Saturday.